Car Discounts for Self-Employed Professionals: Watch the Real Cost

-Commercial discount, BNC deduction, actual costs, fuel scale and vehicle taxes: how to think in 2026.
+Commercial discount, BNC deduction, actual costs, fuel scale and vehicle taxes (exempt when you practise in your own name): how to decide in 2026.

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated March 2026 - A car shed for liberal professions may seem interesting at first glance.
+A car discount for a liberal profession may seem attractive at first glance.
 However, the real question is not only the level of discount negotiated at the dealership.
-You must look at the full cost of the vehicle, the rules for deducting costs, the BNC or individual business régime, the actual use of the vehicle and any taxes linked to the use of the vehicle for economic purposes.
+You must look at the full cost of the vehicle, the rules for deducting costs, the BNC or sole trader regime, the actual use of the vehicle and the annual taxes linked to the allocation of the vehicle to business purposes, which are only due where you practise through a company.
 A commercial "good deal" can become mediocre once tax treatment and actual use are integrated.

-See also: Freelance accounting, Special BNC diet and Medical office.
+See also: Freelance accounting, Special BNC regime and Medical office.

 What a discount really changes#